Portfolio of Hammad changed within 24 hours

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: As a second thought within 24 hours, Prime Minister Imran Khan took the decision to change the portfolio of newly-elevated Federal Minister Hammad Azhar owing to strong protest of Adviser to PM on Finance Dr Abdul Hafeez Shaikh for making a move to clip his powers.
+ISLAMABAD: In a second thought within 24 hours, Prime Minister Imran Khan took decision to change portfolio of newly elevated Federal Minister Hammad Azhar owing to strongest protest of Adviser to PM on Finance Dr Abdul Hafeez Shaikh for making a move to clip his powers.

-The government has withdrawn the earlier notification for appointment of Hammad Azhar as Federal Minister for Revenue and now given him the slot of Economic Affairs, considered less important than Finance and Revenue.
+The government has withdrawn earlier notification for appointment of Hammad Azhar as Federal Minister for Revenue and now given him slot of Economic Affairs which is considered less important than Finance and Revenue.

 However, Hammad Azhar in his tweet on Wednesday stated: "I am grateful to PM Imran Khan for my elevation as federal minister and for entrusting me with the portfolio of Economic Affairs.
 I shall InshAllah continue to give my best for realisation of our goal as of a Naya Pakistan.”